JobService/worker-batch/worker-batch/documentation/Batch Worker.md

 ## Failure Modes

 *   Configuration Errors: these will cause the worker to fail on start up.
 The cause should be output in the logs.

-#### Maintainers

-The following people are contacts for developing and maintaining this module:

-*   Dominic Gibson (Belfast, UK, dominic.joh.gibson@hpe.com)